UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/supplements/python_for_linux.rst

 Python
 -------

-Debian distros already have the stable python2 and python3 releases preinstalled fNote1_.
+Debian distros already have the stable python2 and python3 releases preinstalled `Debian Wiki`_.
 Try the following commands:

 .. code-block:: bash